Crime & Justice

 Several people came forward to express their sorrow and pain over the tragic loss, and how to unify as a community.

-Yarbrough Jr’s cousin, Romana Johnson, described him as a good person who was never known him to bother anyone.
+Yarbrough Jr’s cousin, Romana Johnson, described him as a good person who was never known to bother anyone.
 She also expressed how safe she felt when he was around.

 “I don’t know what happened that night, but they took a good person”, said Johnson.